Ayushkr926/Ayushkr926/README.md

   </a>
 </p>

-- 🔭 I’m currently working on **HopesAlive – an animal rescue platform integrated with DocuSign for NGO and Volunteer onboarding.**
+- 🔭 I’m currently working on DigiPahchan, a project designed to help people easily locate and identify their precious belongings.**

 - 🌱 I’m currently learning: **Next.js, along with backend development using Node.js & Express.**